Next.js Master Class: Part 2 - Full-Stack Architecture and Deep Dive into Frameworks (Server Actions, Cache Revolution, Advanced Routing)

 A high-end class that perfectly controls the 'freezing and thawing' of data and screens

-→ Navigate between force-cache and no-store to break through the framework's forced freezing (SSG) policies, securing the perfect sweet spot between 0.001-second response speeds and 100% data freshness.
+→ Go beyond force-cache and no-store to break through the framework's forced freezing (SSG) policies, securing the perfect sweet spot between 0.001-second response times and 100% data freshness.

 Consolidate fragmented communication logic into 'Server Actions'

-→ Eliminate complex API URLs and fetch boilerplate, and encapsulate business logic within a secure backend space to build a maintainable RPC (Remote Procedure Call) architecture.
+→ Eliminate complex API addresses and fetch boilerplate, and build a maintainable RPC (Remote Procedure Call) architecture by encapsulating business logic within a secure backend space.

-Mastering the Essence of HTTP Statelessness and Identity (Cookies)
+Conquering the Essence of HTTP Statelessness and Identification (Cookies)

-→ Dig deep into the fundamental principles of computer science to understand why servers have "amnesia," and master ironclad authentication systems and session management strategies using the HttpOnly 5 key security attributes.
+→ Dig deep into the fundamental principles of computer science to understand why servers have "amnesia," and master ironclad authentication systems and session management strategies using the HttpOnly 5 major security attributes.

 Component-level 'Micro-caching' and PPR Hybrid Strategy